KmImorales/Python-Basics/README.md

 📝 Overview

-Welcome to the Python and Data Analysis repository!
-This collection showcases various projects, exercises, and examples that demonstrate the power of Python for data manipulation, analysis, and visualization.
-Each project explores specific techniques and concepts, providing valuable insights into real-world data.
+This repository is a comprehensive collection of Python projects and exercises that demonstrate skills in data manipulation, analysis, and visualization.
+Each project is designed to provide practical, real-world applications of Python for solving data-centric problems.

 📂 Repository Structure

     Capstone Projects:
-        A series of in-depth projects applying Python and data analysis skills to solve practical problems.
+        A series of in-depth projects applying Python and data analysis techniques to various datasets.
-        Each project includes a detailed README and well-documented code.
+        Each project includes a detailed README.md and well-documented code for easy understanding and replication.

+    Exercises and Examples:
+        Smaller, focused examples and exercises that cover specific Python and data analysis concepts.

-Capstone Projects
+Highlighted Capstone Projects

-    Hurricane Analysis:
+1. Hurricane Analysis

     Purpose: Analyze historical hurricane data to identify trends, track storms, and evaluate impacts.
     Key Features:
         Track hurricanes by name, year, and regions affected.
         Assess damages and severity.
     Files:
         Hurricane Analysis.ipynb: Python notebook with the implementation.
         README.md: Detailed project overview.

-    Linear Regression:
+2. Linear Regression

     Purpose: Explore linear regression concepts by building a model to predict outcomes based on input data.
     Key Features:
         Step-by-step implementation of a regression algorithm.
-            Interactive exercises to solidify understanding.
+        Interactive exercises to enhance understanding.
     Files:
-            Reggie_Linear_Regression_Skeleton.ipynb: Python notebook for linear regression.
+        Reggie_Linear_Regression_Skeleton.ipynb: Python notebook with the implementation.
-            README.md: Project details and learning objectives.

-    Medical Insurance:
-        Purpose: Analyze simulated medical insurance data to evaluate the effects of demographic factors on insurance costs.
+        README.md: Detailed project overview.

+3. EDA Diagnosing Diabetes

+    Purpose: Perform exploratory data analysis (EDA) on a diabetes dataset.
     Key Features:
-            Class-based implementation for data handling.
-            Statistical analysis and insights extraction.
+        Handle missing data by replacing invalid 0 values with mean/median.
+        Detect and visualize outliers using boxplots and z-scores.
+        Use heatmaps to analyze missing data patterns.
     Files:
-            Python Dictionaries Medical Insurance.ipynb: Jupyter notebook with analysis.
-            README.md: Project summary and usage instructions.
+        EDA Diagnosing Diabetes.ipynb: Python notebook with the implementation. diabetes.csv: Dataset used in the project.
+        README.md: Detailed project overview.

+4. Movie DB Analysis

+    Purpose: Analyze and extract insights from Netflix Originals data.
+    Key Features:
+        Generate value counts and explore genre distributions.
+        Create pivot tables and calculate metrics like percentage views.
+    Files:
+        NetflixOriginals.csv: Dataset used in the project.
+        movieDb.py: Python script for data analysis.
+        README.md: Detailed project overview.

-📊 Key Topics Covered
+💡 Key Topics Covered

-    Data Manipulation:
-        Pandas for cleaning, merging, and exploring datasets.
-    Statistical Analysis:
-        NumPy and SciPy for numerical operations and statistics.
-    Visualization:
-        Matplotlib and Seaborn for crafting insightful charts and plots.
-    Data Science Techniques:
     Exploratory Data Analysis (EDA)
+    Data Cleaning and Preprocessing
-        Regression modeling and simulation.
+    Regression Modeling

-🔗 How to Navigate the Repository

-    Each project is located under the Capstone Projects directory.
-    Inside each project folder:
-        Jupyter Notebooks contain the code and analysis.
-        README.md files provide detailed explanations of the project purpose and usage.
+    Visualization with Matplotlib and Seaborn
+    Missing Data Imputation
+    Outlier Detection

 🤝 Contributions

-This repository is open to collaboration!
-Feel free to fork the repository, submit pull requests, or open issues to improve the content.
+This repository is open to contributions!
+If you have suggestions, enhancements, or new projects to add, feel free to fork the repository, submit a pull request, or raise an issue.

 🔗 Contact

     GitHub: Fx250000